Timetable and FAQs

 This concert gives a platform for sections of the band and a variety of newly formed ensembles to showcase the repertoire they’ve been working on in an informal setting.

-Most evening rehearsals will finish at 8.30pm giving you ample opportunity to rehydrate yourself before taking your seat in the audience to enjoy a short recital given by every member of the BBSS tutorial staff.
-Following these short performances you’ll then have the opportunity for further entertainment in the form of quizzes, interviews and a well stocked bar for all to enjoy!
+Most evening rehearsals will finish at 8.30pm giving you ample time to warm-down, store your instrument in your sectional room and take a seat in the chapel to enjoy a short recital given by every member of the BBSS tutorial staff.
+Following these short performances you’ll then have the opportunity for further entertainment in the form of quizzes, music and a well stocked bar for all to enjoy!

 Is the Brass Band Summer School suitable for children?